olukayodepaul/productMicroService/src/main/java/doc/db2.md

 CREATE TABLE product_comments (
-id SERIAL PRIMARY KEY,                   -- Unique identifier for each comment entry product_id INTEGER NOT NULL,             -- ID of the product being commented on user_id INTEGER NOT NULL,                -- ID of the user who wrote the comment comment_text TEXT NOT NULL,              -- Text of the comment created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, -- Timestamp when the comment was created
+id SERIAL PRIMARY KEY,                   -- Unique identifier for each comment entry product_id INTEGER NOT NULL,             -- ID of the product being commented on organisation_id INTEGER NOT NULL,        -- ID of the organisation that owns the product tags user_id INTEGER NOT NULL,                -- ID of the user who wrote the comment comment_text TEXT NOT NULL,              -- Text of the comment created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, -- Timestamp when the comment was created